BNewborn/mobility-electrification/README.md

 # mobility-electrification

-Update - Feb 16, 2023
+Update - Feb 18, 2023

-_Abstract_—Envisioning a future 100% electrified transportation sector, this paper proposes a model framework that uses socio-economic, demographic, and geographic data to assess electric energy demand from commuter traffic.
-Additionally, we explore the possible mode choices of each individual, which allows to create mode-mix scenarios for the entire population.
-We quantify the electric energy demand for each scenario using technical specifications of state-of-the-art battery and electric drives technology in combination with different charging scenarios.
-Using data sets for New York City, our results highlight the need for infrastructure investments, the usefulness of flexible charging policies and the positive impact of incentivizing micromobility and mass-transit options.
+_Abstract_—Envisioning a future 100% electriﬁed transportation sector, this paper uses socio-economic, demographic, and geographic data to assess electric energy demand from commuter trafﬁc.
+We explore the individual mode choices, which allows to create mode-mix scenarios for the entire population, and quantify the electric energy demand for each scenario using technical speciﬁcations of battery and electric drives technology in combination with different charging scenarios.
+Using data sets for New York City, our results highlight the need for infrastructure investments, the usefulness of ﬂexible charging policies, and the positive impact of incentivizing micromobility and mass-transit options.
 Our model and results are publicly available as an interactive dashboard.

 ## Publication

 J. Zhang, A. Jiang, B. Newborn, S. Kou, and R. Mieth, “[Modeling 100% Electrified Transportation in NYC](https://arxiv.org/abs/2211.11581),” IEEE Power & Energy Society General Meeting 2023

-Contact at jingrong.zhang@nyu.edu, robert.mieth@ieee.org

 #### Other deliverables

 Dashboard: [ https://tecnyc.herokuapp.com/ ](https://tecnyc.herokuapp.com/)

 Project website / StoryMaps: https://arcg.is/WrvSf

+Contact at jingrong.zhang@nyu.edu, robert.mieth@ieee.org

 ## Workflow